openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Base/Readme.md

 <img src="./IMAGES/Assembly_Cube_empty_1x1_withBase_v3_04.png" width=200>
 </p>

 The 3D-printed baseplate puzzles are fully compatible with both types of cubes and with the IM puzzles.
 It is important to pay attention to calibration of your printer according to the guide in the [baseplate CAD page](../ASSEMBLY_Baseplate).
-There you also find general information on building a setup from Cubes and Basepate puzzles.
+There you also find general information on building a setup from Cubes and Baseplate puzzles.

+## Parts

 The basic building unit always consists of 3 components - two parts of a cube that close around an insert and a baseplate.
 The actual architecture of the Cube depends on the production method: